RhysSeeburger/RhysSeeburger.github.io/docs/content/00_talks.md

     - title: Hunting for Dark Companions
       where: The Time Domain in the Era of Astronomical Big Data, WISE Observatory, Mitzpe Ramon, Israel
       date: March 1st, 2023
       keywords: ""
       description: ""
+    - title: Finding Black Holes that are actually Black
+      where: Galaxy Coffee, Max Planck institute for Astronomy, Heidelberg, Germany
+      date: Nov 30th, 2022
+      keywords: ""
+      description: ""
+    - title: Any Star could be a Binary
+      where: The Impact of Binaries on Stellar Evolution, Max Planck Institute for Astrophysics, Garching, Germany
+      date: Nov 18th, 2022
+      keywords: ""
+      description: ""
+    - title: Disentangling Composite Spectra
+      where: IMPRS Seminar, University of Heidelberg, Heidelberg, Germany
+      date: May 12th, 2022
+      keywords: ""
+      description: ""
   EDI: